 We call these tools Verita diagnostics.
 Here are some of the most common issues that Verita diagnostics can help organisations to identify.

 Complaints are more than administrative headaches; they can severely damage the reputation of an organisation if not handled in the right way.

 Many organisations fail to deal with complaints in the right way due to poor processes, lack of resources or a misreading of the situation in general.
-Verita have experience in working with organisations to clear complaint backlogs and improve systems and processes for managing complaints in the future.
+Verita has experience in working with organisations to clear complaint backlogs and improve systems and processes for managing complaints in the future.
 Our diagnostics tool is built on this knowledge and can measure the performance of an organisation against six key indicators: board recognition, system efficiency and quality, resources, learning, complaints team design and patient experience.
 It will identify ‘pressure points’ in the system and allow us to work with you in order to remedy them and make your organisation stronger.

 Serious incident management

 Serious incidents are common in organisations of any size.

 It would be unrealistic to suggest that they could ever be eradicated, but our experience shows the efficiency and effectiveness of serious incident investigations vary between organisations and even different departments within the same organisation.
 Verita’s serious incident management assessment provides organisations with the information they need to find out whether all incidents are properly investigated, to help prevent backlogs and see whether lessons are being learnt, shared and acted upon.

 It benchmarks performance against best practice in seven critical areas: board recognition, system efficiency and quality, staff engagement, resources and infrastructure, the investigation, learning from serious incidents, and involving patients and their families.
 The findings of the diagnostic tool can then help us to work with you in order to rectify any pain points.